stoladev/stoladev/README.md

 ### Workspace

 Console and Vim are my main workflow tools.
-For large projects I lean towards the JetBrains software suite (PyCharm, IDEA, and CLion), mainly for code optimization reminders, quicker error checking/debugging, navigating definitions (especially if they're foreign), and code large completion.
+For large projects I lean towards the JetBrains software suite (PyCharm, IDEA, and CLion).
+I aim to always use the cutting edge when it comes to productivity and efficiency, so changes are bound to be made to my toolset to fit the project I'm working on.

 ### Current Projects